huggingface/transformers/docs/source/add_new_model.md

 Now you can finally start coding :).
 The generated code in `src/transformers/models/*brand_new_bert*/modeling_*brand_new_bert*.py` will either has the same architecture as BERT if it's an encoder-only model or BART if it's an encoder-decoder model.
 At this point, you should remind yourself what you've learned in the beginning about the theoretical aspects of the model: *How is the model different from BERT or BART?*".
 Implement those changes which often means to change the *self-attention* layer, the order of the normalization layer, etc...
-Here it is often useful to look at the similar architecture of already existing models in Transformers.
+Again, it is often useful to look at the similar architecture of already existing models in Transformers to get a better feeling of how your model should be implemented.

 **Note** that at this point, you don't have to be very sure that your code is fully correct or clean.
 Rather, it is advised to add a first *unclean*, copy-pasted version of the original code to